Tarinkot: History

-Recent war
+21st century

-This town in southern Afghanistan was of significant strategic value to the Taliban in 2001.
-On November 16, the citizens here rose up against their Taliban governor, which marked the first organized Pashtun resistance against the Taliban.
-Hamid Karzai, then an obscure statesman, was in the region at the time trying to build an insurgency/army while accompanied by an 11-man U.S. Special Forces team, known as Operational Detachment Alpha 574.
+On November 16, 2001, anti-Taliban groups in the area rose up against their Taliban governor, which marked the first organized Pashtun resistance against the Taliban.
+Hamid Karzai, then an obscure statesman, was in the region at the time trying to organize a militia while accompanied by an 11-man U.S. Special Forces team, known as Operational Detachment Alpha 574.
 The Taliban launched a counterattack, confronting Karzai and his militia who dug in to defend the town.
-With the help of U.S. air power, the U.S. and militia force drove the Taliban back from Tarinkot.
+With the help of U.S. air power, they drove the Taliban back from Tarinkot.

-The defeat of the Taliban at Tarinkot was an important victory for Karzai, who used the victory to recruit more men to his fledgling guerrilla band.
-His force would grow in size to a peak of around 800 men.
-On November 30, they left Tarinkot and began advancing on Kandahar.

-An American base called FOB Ripley, named after U.S. Marine John Ripley was built in Tarinkot in 2004.
+In 2004, an American base called FOB Ripley, named after U.S. Marine John Ripley was built in Tarinkot.

-It was established by a Joint Task Force made up mainly of the 22nd Marine Expeditionary Unit (Special Operations Capable) (22ndMEU SOC), 2-5 Infantry (bobcats)/3rd BDE/ 25th Infantry Division, US Army Civil Affairs, and the Florida and Iowa National Guard Task Force 168 in May 2004.
-In autumn 2001, the region was the last stronghold of Taliban regime.
+It was established by a Joint Task Force made up mainly of the 22nd Marine Expeditionary Unit (Special Operations Capable) (22nd MEU SOC), 2-5 Infantry (bobcats)/3rd BDE/ 25th Infantry Division, US Army Civil Affairs, and the Florida and Iowa National Guard Task Force 168 in May 2004.
 Subsequently, other foreign military forces have operated at the base outside Tarinkot.

 After the 22nd MEU SOC led Operation Mountain Storm, most of the Taliban forces moved to the mountainous region between Afghanistan and Pakistan.
-As NATO's ISAF mission assumed responsibility for security in Afghanistan's south, Dutch NATO troops built Kamp Holland (now Multi National Base Tarin Kot) in August 2006.
+In August 2006, as ISAF's mission assumed responsibility for security in Afghanistan's south, Dutch troops built Kamp Holland, later becoming the Multi National Base Tarin Kot.

-Beginning in March 2007, the United States Army Corps of Engineers (USACE) began construction of a road from Tarinkot westward to Deh Rahwod and then to Shahidi Hassas District, in the western areas of Oruzgan province.
+Beginning in March 2007, the U.S. Army Corps of Engineers (USACE) began construction of a road from Tarinkot westward to Deh Rahwod and then to Shahidi Hassas District, in the western areas of Oruzgan province.
 At the same time, the USACE also started paving and bridge construction to improve the road to Kandahar.